przadka/faf/README.md

 # Fire And Forget (FAF)

 FAF is a command-line tool designed to streamline your GTD (Getting Things Done) workflow.
 By capturing and processing any text input using a large language model, FAF structures your data and saves it as a JSON object.
 These JSON files can be uploaded to Dropbox or another system of your choice and then processed further with [Zapier](https://zapier.com)) or other automation tools.

-FAF enables you to take quick notes, schedule follow-ups, and more, saving precious time in your day.
-All of this is accomplished without direct interaction with your email service or other APIs; it simply organizes actions into JSON files ready to be processed further.
+FAF enables you to take quick notes, schedule follow-ups, and more, saving some time in your day.
+This is accomplished without direct interaction with your email service or other APIs; it simply organizes actions into JSON files ready to be processed further.

 At the moment, this is more of a proof-of-concept rather than a production-ready tool, so please use it responsibly.
 I have already successfully integrated it with my GTD workflow, wrapping it with [Autokey](https://github.com/autokey/autokey), and processing the output in the Google Sheet.